enthought/mayavi/docs/source/mayavi/filters.rst

           generate iso-surfaces on any input dataset.

    :CutPlane:
-          This class represents a cut plane that can be used to slice through any dataset.
+          This filter represents a cut plane that can be used to slice through any dataset.
 It also provides a 3D widget interface to position and move the slice interactively.

+   :DataSetClipper:
+	  This filter clips the dataset in a area.
+The area can be defined interactively as a box, a sphere...

    :DecimatePro:
           Reduces the number of triangles in a triangular mesh by